DARAEDom/uniface/README.md

 - LSTM
 - NN

+Every model after compilation is save in .h5 format (TensorFlow), except SVC.
+By default all compiled models are included, however, if you want to compile them, you need to change code from model() to model_build().
+#### Example:
+In models directory you will find CNN.py, open it in IDE of your choice, at the end of the file you will find __main__ function.
+Replace `CNN()` call with `CNN_build` to compile model.

 ## How to run the project
 1. Make sure you have python version 3.8 or newer
 2. Enable virtual environment if you need to